Overview

 Connection vs Intrusion

-Continuous video or audio streams make people visible and audible in ways that may disrupt normal household activities.
+The remote presence systems I described earlier — always-on video, ambient audio — often succeed in creating awareness, but they can also be intrusive.
+Continuous streams make people visible and audible in ways that may disrupt normal household life.
 One of the central questions guiding FamilySong became how to preserve a sense of togetherness across distance without introducing that level of intrusion.

 Music offered a promising middle ground.
 Unlike live video or conversation, music can exist comfortably in the background of domestic life while still creating a shared experience between homes.